 Country Strategic Plan Evaluations (CSPEs) encompass the entirety of WFP activities during a specific period.
-Their purpose is twofold: 1) to provide evaluation evidence and learning on WFP's performance for country-level strategic decisions, specifically for developing the next Country Strategic Plan and 2) to provide accountability for results to WFP stakeholders
+Their purpose is twofold: 1) to provide evaluation evidence and learning on WFP's performance for country-level strategic decisions, specifically for developing the next Country Strategic Plan and 2) to provide accountability for results to WFP stakeholders.

-Subject and focus of the evaluation
+Subject and focus of the evaluation Subject, focus and scope of the evaluation